eslint/eslint/docs/src/rules/no-await-in-loop.md

 Performing an operation on each element of an iterable is a common task.
-However, performing an `await` as part of each operation is an indication that the program is not taking full advantage of the parallelization benefits of `async`/`await`.
+However, performing an `await` as part of each operation may indicate that the program is not taking full advantage of the parallelization benefits of `async`/`await`.

-Usually, the code should be refactored to create all the promises at once, then get access to the results using `Promise.all()`.
+Often, the code can be refactored to create all the promises at once, then get access to the results using `Promise.all()`.
 Otherwise, each successive operation will not start until the previous one has completed.